robzor92/robzor92.github.io/docs/index.md

 # Welcome to Hopsworks

-This page is under construction...

-- What do we want to show here?
-- Objective 1: Show what problem we solve (hook on new users)
-- Objective 2: Fast access for installation on cloud/on-prem
-- Objective 3: Getting started with existing cluster
-- Objective 4: ?

-<a href="https://docs.tecton.ai/">Tecton landing page</a>

 Hopsworks and its [Feature Store](https://docs.hopsworks.ai/feature-store-api/latest/) are an open source data-intensive AI platform used for the development and operation of machine learning models at scale.

 <div class="wrapper">